 Timber is also used commonly in homes that uses wood for its structure because timber comes from a hardwood species.
 Due to its toughness, timber makes it perfect for roofing beams, floors, and frames.

 Also, timber is one of the most sought after construction materials because of its distinct properties.
-In fact, it is suitable for almost every part of every home, from the most basic structure to the interior and exterior elements.
+In fact, it is suitable for almost every part of every home, from the most basic structure to the decking and dressed board on the inside.
 Yes, this may also include furniture and other items where wood is needed.

 All About Timber Cladding #5: Timber Cladding Is Easy to Install